Get Free Solar Panel Quotes

 To read more about the costs of solar panels, check our recent guide on solar panel costs.

-What is the minimum space needed for a solar farm?
+What is the payback period for a solar farm?

 There are no two ways about it: solar farms need space, and lots of it.
 To accommodate a solar farm with a capacity of 1 MW, you would need between six and eight acres.